 Museums and Indoorsy Stuff

-18. Old Courthouse– famous as the starting place of the Dread Scott Case- the court here actually ruled in favor of the Scotts.
-Also check out the recently redesigned Keiner Plaza for a great view of the Arch.
+19. Old Courthouse– Iconic historic downtown courthouse best known as the starting place of the Dread Scott Case.
+The court here actually ruled in favor of the Scotts.
+The site is run by the National Park Service.

-19. Griot Museum of Black History– Limited hours but has a very in-depth overview of the long and rich contributions of Black St. Louisans.
+20. Griot Museum of Black History– Limited hours but the museum has a very in-depth overview of the long and rich contributions of Black St. Louisans.

-20. Compton Hill Water Tower and other water towers on Grand– there are only 7 left in the country.
-3 are in St. Louis and all happen to be on the same street
+21. Compton Hill Water Tower and other water towers on Grand- There are only seven historic water towers left in the United States.
+Three are in St. Louis and they all happen to be on the same street.
+Compton Hill offers regular tours.

 Outdoorsy stuff in the Metro Area:

-27. Confluence of the Mississippi and Missouri Rivers- meeting of continent’s two longest rivers.
+27. Confluence of the Mississippi and Missouri Rivers- St. Louis was founded due to its proximity to the confluence of North America´s two longest rivers.
 There are a couple places to view the Confluence.
 The most famous place-where you can touch the water from both rivers- is called the Ted and Pat Jones Confluence Point.
 The nicest viewpoint though is actually from Missouri Bottoms Conservation Area.
-You can also view it from Illinois near the confluence tower.
+You can also view it from Illinois at the Confluence Tower

-30. Lone Elk County Park/ World Bird Sanctuary– unique hour-long hike where you are almost guaranteed to see elk and bison.
-Bird sanctuary is across the street.
+30. Lone Elk County Park/ World Bird Sanctuary– Unique hour-long hike around a lake where you are almost guaranteed to see elk.
+Elsewhere in the park is a car-only section with bison.
+Across the street is the impressive World Bird Sanctuary

-31. Hiking somewhere not named Castlewood State Park– Castlewood is nice but super crowded.
+31. Hiking somewhere not named Castlewood State Park- Castlewood is nice but is also crowded.
 Try Weldon Spring, West Tyson, Cliff Cave, or Babler.
 If you’ve made it this far down the list, you’ve probably already hiked at Castlewood anyways.

-32. Melvin Price Locks and Dam- tours are run by the Army Corps of Engineers.
-Can call ahead to see if a boat is going to pass through.
+32. Melvin Price Locks and Dam- The Army Corps of Engineers runs tours of this lock and dam system on the Mississippi River tours.
+While not necessary, you can call ahead to see if a boat is going to pass through.

-34. Laumiere Sculpture Park- beautiful sculpture park in the suburb of Kirkwood
+34. Laumiere Sculpture Park- Beautiful sculpture park in the suburb of Kirkwood (which is also a nice town to stroll)

 Outdoorsy stuff a bit further away:

-45. Kirkwood-Webster Thanksgiving Day football game– oldest high school football rivalry in the country.
-The play at high noon on Thanksgiving Day.
+45. Kirkwood-Webster Thanksgiving Day football game– This is the oldest high school football rivalry in the country.
+The play at high noon on Thanksgiving Day and watching it is a local tradition.
 Tickets to the actual game are hard to find, but you can watch it on TV.
+Did I mention that St. Louis is obsessed with their high schools?

-46. College Basketball game: SLU, the annual Bragging Rights game between Mizzou/Illinois, or the Missouri Valley Conference Championships aka Arch Madness.
+46. College Basketball game: There are many opportunities to see college basketball in St. Louis.
+Saint Louis University (SLU) is the local team but you can also see the annual Bragging Rights game between Mizzou/Illinois or the Missouri Valley Conference Championships aka Arch Madness.

 47. Mizzou football game– See an SEC football game in a fun college town.
+Mizzou is also the birthplace of Homecoming.
 M-I-Z!

 50. St. Louis City SC MLS game- St. Louis is the soccer capital of America.
 It is only fitting that they now have an MLS team.

-51. The Fabulous Fox Theater– the interior is jaw-droppingly beautiful.
-Has an identical twin in Detroit.
+51. The Fabulous Fox Theater– Jaw-droppingly beautiful theater originally built as a movie palace.
+Both touring Broadway shows and musicians perform here.
 If you can’t see a show there, they have a great tour.

-52. The MUNY – See musicals during the summer.
-1,500 free seats to every show
+52. The MUNY – A 100-year old St. Louis tradition.
+This outdoor theater hosts a series of musicals and plays over the summer.
+Seats 11,000 but 1,500 seats to every show are free.

-53. St. Louis Symphony at Powell Hall– Beautiful building in Grand Center.
+53. St. Louis Symphony Orchestra– The second-oldest symphony orchestra in the United States plays primarily in Powell Hall at Grand Center.
 They occasionally screen classic movies with the symphony playing the soundtrack.

-54. Jazz at the Bistro– awesome historic venue for live jazz.
+54. Jazz St. Louis– The city’s main (only?) jazz club.
 They serve food, too!
-Tickets often sell out a week or more in advance.
+Tickets often sell out a week or more in advance, so plan ahead!

-55. Blues Cruise – on an old fashioned riverboat once a month during the summer and fall.
-Essentially a mobile version of the Blues clubs with fantastic views of the Arch and downtown STL.
+55. Blues Cruise – Once a month in the summer and fall, you can board an old fashioned riverboat for a night of dancing and the ultimate views of the Arch and downtown STL.
 Go and you won’t be disappointed.

-58. Fourth of July aka Fair St. Louis– single biggest event in St. Louis.
-There is a large free concert under the Arch.
-Past performers include Maroon 5, Trace Adkins, Poison.
+61. Fourth of July aka Fair St. Louis– The biggest event in the city.
+Everybody gathers at the Arch for a free concert and firework show.
+Past performers include Maroon 5, Trace Adkins, and Poison.
 The Eads Bridge is closed to cars for the weekend.
-There is also an air show.
-Its crazy.

-63. Hindu temple– they are closed in the afternoon from 12-5.
+63. Hindu temple- The only Hindu temple in the region is located in the western suburb of Manchester.
+Note: they are closed in the afternoon from 12-5.

-65. Shrine of St. Joseph- The church is beautiful and praying at the Altar of Answered Prayers will apparently make you immune to cholera.
-Can’t hurt.
+65. Shrine of St. Joseph- This beautiful downtown St. Louis church contains the Altar of Answered Prayers will apparently make you immune to cholera.
+Can’t hurt!

 67. St. Louis Zoo– Fun fact: Zoo is the most used word in online dating profiles in Missouri.
 That’s probably because the Zoo is awesome and its free!!!